 Bariatric surgery, also called weight loss surgery, is a category of surgical operations intended to help people with obesity lose weight.
 Healthcare providers may recommend bariatric surgery if other weight loss methods have failed and if obesity appears to pose a greater risk to your health than surgery.

-Bariatric surgery procedures work by modifying your digestive system — usually your stomach, and sometimes also your small intestine — to control how many calories you can consume and absorb.
+Bariatric surgery procedures work by modifying your digestive system — usually your stomach, and sometimes also your small intestine — to regulate how many calories you can consume and absorb.
 They can also reduce the hunger signals that travel from your digestive system to your brain.

 These procedures can help treat and prevent many metabolic diseases related to obesity, including diabetes and fatty liver disease.
 But weight loss surgery isn't an easy “quick fix”.
 It requires preparation beforehand and long-term lifestyle changes afterward to be successful.